 - Trick: Try not to time your Innervate as the big damage hits.
 Instead cast it 5-8 seconds beforehand to get a blanket of Rejuvenations out before the damage hits.
 This might increase your overheal by a little bit but also vastly increases the chances of your raid group surviving the damage.

 - Nature’s Cure.
 The Resto Druid dispel.
 In Legion dispels are on an 8 second cooldown, but remove all effects instead of one application.
 As a Druid we can cleanse anything that isn’t a disease, and so far into the expansion diseases have been pretty rare anyway.
-For uses on specific bosses, see the encounter guide.

 - Ursol’s Vortex.
 A frequently forgotten about utility spell that has many applications in Mythic+ dungeons (and a few in raid too).
 It forms a cyclone at the targeted location which pulls back in mobs that escape as well as slowing them down.
 You can get pretty creative with its use but some examples include: